 When they’re done right, redirects can help you preserve and protect your rankings when you make URL changes.

-No reputable SEO company will provide a warranty on search position.
-Rankings are changing all the time — and vary according to a location (especially when focusing on Local SEO).
+No reputable marketing company will provide a warranty on search position.
+Google rankings are changing all the time — and vary according to location (especially when focusing on Local SEO).

-Google updates its search engine algorithm several times per year.
-While they do not usually make the details public, we know how to interpret what they mean for our clients and how to best update your SEO strategy.
-This means algorithm updates won’t affect your SEO campaign objectives.
+Google updates its algorithm several times per year.
+While Google do not usually make the details public, we know how to interpret what they mean for our clients and how to best update your strategy.
+This means Google algorithm updates won’t affect your SEO campaign objectives.

-Each SEO company has its own method of communicating results to their clients.
-You may be assigned an account manager, have one point of contact or communicate with the project team directly.
+Each online marketing company has its own method of communicating results to their clients.
+You may be assigned an account manager, have one point of contact or communicate with the SEO project team directly.

-At Digital Meal, you will be able to communicate with the SEO specialist working on your website as a direct point of contact and get honest answers for any questions you may have.
+At Digital Meal, you will be able to communicate with the specialists working on your website or marketing strategy as a direct point of contact and get honest answers for any questions you may have.

-Whilst keywords are a key component and play an important role in SEO marketing, the ultimate goal is organic growth, local visibility, user interaction and leads (or sales) to help scale up your business.
+Whilst keywords are a key component and play an important role in SEO marketing, the ultimate goal is organic growth, visibility, user interaction and leads (or sales) to help scale up your business and your online presence.

 For this reason, we don’t focus on “choosing a certain number of keywords”, but rather on “how much more traffic and leads you’d like?”

-Only a highly out of touch SEO agency would charge their clients based on a “number of keywords” basis.
+Only a highly out of touch company would charge their clients based on a “number of keywords” basis.

-A successful SEO campaign & marketing strategy should give you the following measurable results:
+A successful SEO campaign & online marketing strategy should give businesses the following measurable results: